 An ad interim appointment ceases to be valid upon disapproval by the Commission on Appointments or, if not confirmed, until the next adjournment of Congress.

 Under Section 16, Article VII of the 1987 Constitution, there are two classes of public officers whose appointments need confirmation.
 These are:

-other officers whose appointments are vested in the President under the 1987 Constitution.
-The officers referred to under this provisions are: the Chairman and Members of the Constitutional Commission such as the Commission on Elections, the Commission on Audit, and the Civil Service Commission; the regular members of the Judicial and Bar Council.
+2. Other officers whose appointments are vested in the President under the 1987 Constitution.
+The officers referred to under this provision are the Chairpersons and Members of the Constitutional Commissions, such as the Commission on Elections, the Commission on Audit, and the Civil Service Commission; as well as the regular Members of the Judicial and Bar Council.